 Put simply, blind transcreation is transcreation with no source text.
 Wait, what?

 This is when Giulia came up with the idea of not using any source text during the app localisation process.
-She thought it would be best to just describe the features’ functions instead, and let her translators come up with appropriate ways of expressing those in their own language.
-And the results were amazing!
-She achieved the outcome the company was expecting.
+She thought it would be best to just describe the features’ functions instead.
+As a result, she let her translators come up with appropriate ways of expressing those in their own language.
+And the outcome was amazing!
+She achieved the results the company was expecting.

 Going Blind with Transcreation

-What happens when we leave Giulia’s app localisation realm and apply the no-source-text concept to ‘more traditional’ transcreation work such as the one for advertising and branding collateral?
+What happens when we leave Giulia’s app localisation realm and apply the no-source-text concept to ‘more traditional’ transcreation work?
+Imagine the case of advertising and branding collateral.
 (Yes, app localisation does involve a great deal of transcreation in terms of content but also concerns itself with other aspects, such as localising UI and UX components, app store optimisation, localising images, testing, etc.).